blainehansen/ts-thin-ql/README.md

 Why use a proxy server and cached queries?
 Mostly for the seurity of a query white-list and not exposing your datbase publicly, but it also gives us the hange to do basic validation and prevent obviously wrong queires from burdening the database.

 This library basically gives you a simple version of rpc with your databse, and doesn't make you write redundant resolvers.
-With this, most api layers can just dissolve ito a little more client ogic and datbase stored procedures.
-And the handful of api routes you can do choose keep because they do something legiimately useful that can't e elegantly done in sql can shine and get the attnetion they deserve.
+With this, most api layers can just dissolve ito a little more client logic and database stored procedures.
+And the handful of api routes you can do choose keep because they do something legitimately useful that can't be elegantly done in sql can shine and get the attention they deserve.

 One of the motivating principles behind this project is that more business logic should go into the database, to give it a truly centralized home that's as close to the data as possible.
 With a few helpers to make testing that logic more ergonomic, we can make our stacks a lot more efficient and a ton simpler.